jetbrains-academy/rustlings-course/Modules & Macros/Macros/Intro/task.md

 The `hello_macro_derive` function will be called when a user of our library specifies `#[derive(HelloMacro)]` on a type.
 This is possible because we’ve annotated the `hello_macro_derive` function here with `proc_macro_derive` and specified the name, `HelloMacro`, which matches our trait name; this is the convention most procedural macros follow.

 The `hello_macro_derive` function first converts the `input` from a `TokenStream` to a data structure that we can then interpret and perform operations on.
 This is where `syn` comes into play.
 The `parse` function in `syn` takes a `TokenStream` and returns a `DeriveInput` struct representing the parsed Rust code.
-Listing 19-40 shows the relevant parts of the `DeriveInput` struct we get from parsing the `struct Pancakes;` string:
+The example below shows the relevant parts of the `DeriveInput` struct we get from parsing the `struct Pancakes;` string:

 ```rust
     DeriveInput {